- Economic Development

 Featuring stunning views of nature between Leander and Liberty Hill, the 1,000+ acre site is envisioned to be similar to a state park.

 Events and Giving Back

 Liberty Hill loves a celebration.
-Annual events include the Liberty Hill Independence Day Spectacular, the Whimsy & Wonder Art Festival, the Liberty Hill Christmas Festival, the Sculpture Festival, and the Liberty Hill Rodeo.
+Annual events include the Liberty Hill Independence Day Spectacular, Whimsy & Wonder, the Liberty Hill Christmas Festival, the Sculpture Festival, and the Liberty Hill Fair & Rodeo.
 Area residents and businesses help make these events a success, with volunteers as the backbone.
 True to its wholesome nature and family values, the Liberty Hill community frequently comes together to help each other out.
 Those who want to become involved and more engaged in building a better community find many opportunities to work and volunteer with organizations as diverse as Operation Liberty Hill, Liberty Hill Special Olympics, Education Connection, the Liberty Hill Public Library, the Austin Steam Train Association, and many more.

 4B Sales Tax Corporation

 LHEDC is a 4B Sales Tax Corporation in accordance with Sections 17 and 19 of the Development Corporation Act of 1979.